CLEAR CREEK TASK FORCE

 TRAIL HISTORY

-In 1841, Captain Wilkes sailed through a narrow channel from Puget Sound into a large bay roughly dividing the geographical area eventually to be Kitsap County in half.
-He named the bay Dyes Inlet, after his ship taxidermist.
-But, long before Capt.
+In 1841, Captain Wilkes sailed through a narrow channel from Puget Sound into a large bay roughly dividing the geographical area - eventually to be Kitsap County - in half.
+He named the bay Dyes Inlet, after his ship's taxidermist.
+But long before Capt.
 Wilkes and Mr. Dyes, the Suquamish Indians named the bay Sa'qad (tsock-od).

-The name Sa’qad was the native Suquamish word, meaning ‘to spear it,’ used to refer to the mouth of the creek, the estuary, and the very north end of Dyes Inlet.
+The name Sa’qad was a native Suquamish word, meaning ‘to spear it,’ as in catching fish.
+It was used to refer to the mouth of the creek, the estuary, and the very north end of Dyes Inlet that was their winter village.

 Kitsap Historical Society.
 Bucklin Hill Road 1921